lecy/regression-simulations/README.md

 # Regression Simulations

-This tutorial contains regression simulations of standard errors of the slope, confidence intervals of the slope, demonstration of statistical significance, demonstration of the impact of measurement error on regression models, and the impact of omitted variable bias in regression analysis.
+This tutorial contains regression simulations of basic components of the regression model: standard errors of the slope, confidence intervals of the slope, demonstration of statistical significance, demonstration of the impact of measurement error on regression models, and the impact of omitted variable bias in regression analysis.

+It was inspired by the [sampling distribution of the mean](http://onlinestatbook.com/stat_sim/sampling_dist/) simulations from the Rice Virtual Lab in Statistics, but I could find nothing similar to explain the mechanics of important regression concepts.

 Scripts are written in R. To run these examples in class, you need to source the following code (or download the scripts from this repository):